Skip to content

 Service Map

 Gacela resolves sibling pillars (Facade → Factory → Config → Provider) by convention.
-From 1.12.0 onwards, the #[ServiceMap] attribute is the preferred way to declare that a class should be able to resolve an additional Gacela service on demand — for example, accessing a Facade from inside a Symfony Command without constructor injection.
+From 1.12.0 onwards, the #[ServiceMap] attribute is the preferred way to declare that a class should be able to resolve an additional Gacela service on demand.
+For example, accessing a Facade from inside a Symfony Command without constructor injection.

 #[ServiceMap] replaces the older DocBlock @method dance.
 Both work; the attribute is more discoverable, survives PHPStan/Psalm out of the box (with the bundled configs), and is friendlier to static tooling.